raighi/code-camp-team1/README.md

 ## Overview
 A simple command-line tool to manage tasks stored in a JSON file.
-Each task has a unique ID and a description.
+Each task has a unique ID, a description and an estimated time for completion, it can be associated with a user.

 ---